Manini Banerjee

 Optical Microscopy, BFR, 5X | Cross Section (Right) revealing how an acidic environment causes a historical imprint ~0.9mm into the material

-Increasing the environmental resiliency of the material through varying the material composition
+Increasing the environmental resiliency of the material by varying the material composition

 Q: How can we introduce restorative, empowering, and actionable objects into communities to educate and conduct air sensing?